Utility Checklist for Renters

 Beware Utility Maintenance Plans

-Your gas or phone company may try to sell you a maintenance plan that for a monthly fee of about $3 to $7 covers repairs to your apartment’s utility wires, pipes, and equipment.
+Your utility company may try to sell you a maintenance plan for a monthly fee of about $7 on up to cover repairs to your apartment’s utility wires, pipes, and equipment.
 Since any needed repairs are only of benefit to the building owner (you can’t take them with you!), think carefully before you agree to any maintenance plan.

 Most if not all of these repairs should be covered by the building manager.
-Even if the building doesn’t cover the repairs, consider this: Although they may have reassuring names like “Comfort Guard” and “Phone Protect,” these optional plans often cover rarely needed repairs.
+Even if the building doesn’t cover the repairs, consider this: These optional plans often cover rarely needed repairs.

 Call CUB

-If you have any question or complaint about your utility rights and responsibilities as a renter, call CUB’s Consumer Hotline, at 1-800-669-5556.
+If you have any question or complaint about your utility rights and responsibilities as a renter, read CUB’s Renter’s Guide, check out the CUB Help Center or call CUB’s Consumer Hotline, at 1-800-669-5556.